-- 59. An asset may arise where a defined benefit plan has been overfunded or in certain cases where actuarial gains are recognised.
-An enterprise recognises an asset in such cases because: - (a) the enterprise controls a resource, which is the ability to use the surplus to generate future benefits; - (b) that control is a result of past events (contributions paid by the enterprise and service rendered by the employee); and - (c) future economic benefits are available to the enterprise in the form of a reduction in future contributions or a cash refund, either directly to the enterprise or indirectly to another plan in deficit. - 60.
-The limit in paragraph 58(b) does not over-ride the delayed recognition of certain actuarial losses (see paragraphs 92 and 93) and certain past service cost (see paragraph 96), other than as specified in paragraph 58A.
-However, that limit does over-ride the transitional option in paragraph 155(b).
-Paragraph 120(c)(vi) requires an enterprise to disclose any amount not recognised as an asset because of the limit in paragraph 58(b).
+- An asset may arise where a defined benefit plan has been overfunded or in certain cases where actuarial gains are recognised.
+An entity recognises an asset in such cases because: - (a) the entity controls a resource, which is the ability to use the surplus to generate future benefits; - (b) that control is a result of past events (contributions paid by the entity and service rendered by the employee); and - (c) future economic benefits are available to the entity in the form of a reduction in future contributions or a cash refund, either directly to the entity or indirectly to another plan in deficit. - The limit in paragraph 58(b) does not override the delayed recognition of certain actuarial losses (see paragraphs 92 and 93) and certain past service cost (see paragraph 96), other than as specified in paragraph 58A.
+However, that limit does override the transitional option in paragraph 155(b).
+Paragraph 120A(f)(iii) requires an entity to disclose any amount not recognised as an asset because of the limit in paragraph 58(b).